-You can apply as a transfer student if you already have a bachelor’s or an equivalent degree.
+You can apply as a transfer student with a bachelor’s or an equivalent degree.

-Applicants should be aware that they cannot apply as a freshman if they have previously attended a college or university.
+Applicants should know they cannot apply as a freshman if they have previously attended a college or university.

 Education System Requirements

-On the application, you will also be required to report your subjects and grades.
+You will also be required to report your subjects and grades on the application.